andamira/webera.sh/README.md

 ### Config [△](#table-of-contents "Back to TOC")

-The following is a small configuration file that shows how to:
+The following configuration snippet shows how to:

 - configure the options.
 - define commands for later use on the indicated resources (or templates).